zdannar/resume/resume.md

 ## Summary

-As a Systems Administrator/Engineer with over decade of experience I have always thrived in solving new and complex problems.
+As a Systems Administrator/Engineer with over a decade of experience I have always thrived in solving new and complex problems.
 I have both managed and built a wide variety of cutting edge, mission critical technologies.
 I am excited by new situations outside of my expertise and am quick to embrace technologies new and old.
 For me, tomorrow's problems are an opportunity to better myself today.

 ## Work History